-2.3 Shifters and Timers
+2.3.
+Shifters and timers

 The above description shows that FlexIO hardware resource consists of shifters, timers, and pins.
 The amount of these resources for a given MCU can be read from the PARAM register.
-For example, the FlexIO module of K32L2A has 8 shifters, 8 timers, and 32 pins.
+For example, the FlexIO module of KL28Z has 8 shifters, 8 timers, and 32 pins.

 Transmit and receive are two basic modes of the shifters.
 When a shifter is in transmit mode, it loads data from its buffer register and then shifts the data out to its assigned pin/pins.
 When a shifter is in receive mode, it shifts data in from its assigned pin/pins and then stores the data into its buffer register.
-Shifter's assigned timer controlls the loading, storing, and shifting operations
+Loading, storing, and shifting operations are controlled by the shifter's assigned timer.

 The timers can also be configured in different operating modes as needed, including dual 8-bit counters baud/bit mode, dual 8-bit counters PWM mode, and single 16-bit counter mode.
 The dual 8-bit counters baud/bit mode usually implements a data transmitter.
-In this mode, the lower 8 bits of the 16-bit timer divide the module clock source to generate desired baud rate, and the higher 8 bits counts the shift bits of a frame.
+In this mode, the lower eight bits of the 16-bit timer divides the module clock source to generate desired baud rate, and the higher eight bits counts the shift bits of a frame.
 After it is enabled, the timer loads the initial value from its compare register and starts to decrement count.
-When the lower 8 bits decrement to zero, the timer's shift clock and its output signal are toggled to generate a rising or a falling edge.
-The higher 8 bits' decrement counts by one.
+When the lower eight bits decrement to zero, the timer's shift clock and its output signal are toggled to generate a rising or a falling edge.
+The higher eight bits' decrement counts by one.
 The shift clock drives the shifter.
 The timer output signal usually drives a pin for the clock output, such as the SCK of a SPI master and WR of the 8080 bus.
-After that, the lower 8 bits reload the initial value to start another decrement cycle.
-Two decrement cycles make up a shift cycle, which drives the shifter to shift one beat.
-When the whole 16 bits' decrement count to zero, all data bits in the shifts are shifted out.
+After that, the lower eight bits reload the initial value to start another decrement cycle.
+Two decrement count to zero, all data bits in the shifts are shifted out.
 Then, the timer is disabled before another transfer frame.